mrerol/config-management-frontend/README.md

-# The Frontend of Config Management API
+# The Frontend of the Config Management API

 ## Description